MikeColetta/01_HTML_CSS_Git_Code_Refactor/README.md

 Created marketing-specialties class to consolidate the content section.
 I then replaced the div in the header to nav to follow the correct semantics.
 I also added a favicon for the website.
 At this point I realized I did not need to name the class for the main image "figure" since semantically just using the "img" element in the HTML was correct.
 So I changed the class name to "main-image" so it would be clear for the user what element that class changes.

+The last step was to change the section tag to "main" since this was my main content.
+I then changed the divs nested in "main" to "section."
+I revised my "aside" element to match so the divs inside were changed to "section."

 ## Link
 [Deployed Link](https://mikecoletta.github.io/Horiseon-Code-Refactor/)